jordinett/ha-tuya-water-meter/readme.md

 ⚠️ **IMPORTANT: This integration is strictly specific to Tuya Water Meters under the `znsb` category** (e.g., Zigbee valve-controlled ultrasonic water meters with Product ID `vuwtqx0t`).
 It will completely ignore any other Tuya devices (lights, switches, etc.) to avoid conflicts with the official Tuya integration or Local Tuya.

+This integration has been tested using an Ultrasonic Zigbee ZPmeter model 214C-ZG-20 DN20.

 ## Features
 - **Dynamic Entity Creation:** Automatically exposes all supported data points from the Tuya Developer Portal.
 - **Total Consumption:** Converts `water_use_data` correctly to cubic meters ($m^3$) for the Home Assistant Energy/Water dashboard.